adas1gupta/Leetcode/Trees/Kth-Smallest-Element-BST/README.md

  - Return if not node or answer already found.

  - Do inorder traversal and increment count before you check count.
+ - BST = INORDER FOR COLLECTING ELEMENTS IN SORTED ORDER

 ## 🧪 Code